 [After the Concert]

-You will have to return the amazing translation device to the SM Global Package Counter after the concert.
+You will have to return the amazing translation device (yes, it worked like 80% of the time for me) to the SM Global Package Counter after the concert.
 There was quite a long queue and I hope the money finds its way back to my PayPal account some day.
 This was the first time SM is trying out the translation device and I would say it was an awesome job cause.. my knowledge of korean is limited to the basic key words and greetings.

 To get your snack pack (which is branded with SHINee paper bag and includes 2 bottles of SHINee diamond water and a dessert box with SHINee ribbon), you will have to return to your bus in the CarPark.
 On the 1st day, we followed the bus back to our hotel but on the 2nd day, we decided to hang out with the other friends of friends.